nvu-arabesque/gilgamesh/README.md

-# Implementation of Graph Neural Network
+# [Fun project] Implementation of Graph Neural Network

 GNN for